By Tim Lambert

 1840 Many houses for the workers in the new industrial towns are dreadful.
 Some houses are back-to-backs.

 1880 Houses for the poor are getting much better.
 For the middle class mass production of furniture and carpets makes it much easier to create comfortable homes.
-In a working class home the family spend most of their time in the kitchen.
-They can only afford to properly furnish one room, which is kept for best.
+In a working-class home, the family spends most of their time in the kitchen.
+They can only afford to properly furnish one room, which is kept for the best.
 Many towns are building sewers and piped water supplies.
 Most homes have gas lighting.

 1965 In most British cities slum clearance continues.
 Central heating is becoming common.